halesoysters/halesoysters/README.md

 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/halesoyster/)

-📊 [Here's](https://github.com/halesoysters/B_Team_Final_Project) the link to our final group project.
+📊 [Here's](https://b-team-final.herokuapp.com/) the link to our final group project deployed to Heroku, as well as my project [repo](https://github.com/halesoysters/B_Team_Final_Project).
 I was responsible for deploying the website to Heroku, coding the interactive visualizations with Plotly, and writing the SQL code to create the tables and host the database using PostgreSQL.

 ![map](map.png)